-Boulder Pass (Skoki) Trail is a 8 mile moderately trafficked loop trail located near Alberta, Alberta, Canada that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until August.
+Boulder Pass (Skoki) Trail is a 8 mile moderately trafficked loop trail located near Lake Louise, Alberta, Canada that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until August.

 Not so much a review-more of a complaint.
 It's not called 'Alberta, Alberta'.
 Alberta is a province, not a country or city.

 I'm not sure what section of the trail the overview references, so I will describe/review what my wife and I hiked.
 We were guests at Skoki Lodge, a back country lodge in the Skoki Valley.
 The overall hike is 7.5 miles from the Temple Day Lodge.

 After registering at the Lake Louise Ski Lodge, we parked at the Fish Creek lot and got shuttled up the Temple Fire Road to the Temple Day Lodge, where the trailhead is at 6600'.
 After an initial steep climb, the trail settles into easy inclines and declines, on its way to the top of Boulder Pass at 7600'.
 We were pleased to have a nice photo op of a ptarmigan at trail side, and saw scat of a bear.
 On the way is the Halfway Hut and outhouse.
 It is a nice place for a brief rest.
 It is actually "halfway" if you start at the Fish Creek trailhead but for those who start at Temple, it is more like a third of the way.
 Nearby is a trail junction for Hidden Lake.